 This is the second of two practicum courses in which students work directly with clients.
 Students spend 12 hours per week (156 hours per semester) in a field placement.
 During class time, students develop the ability to make meaningful connections between direct practice experience and classroom knowledge especially as it relates to utilizing resolution-focused helping skills, increasing competence at managing personal responses to client issues and developing skills related to professional identity.
-Prerequisite: "C" grade or higher in BHHS 195.

 Corequisite: BHHS 212.